November 2019 Favorites

 - The Dark Psychology of Social Networks – Jonathan Haidt and Tobias Rose-Stockwell write about outrage culture in Social Media.

 - Web Almanac – HTTP Archive’s annual state of the web report.

-- 101 Ways to Live Sustainably – Illustrated guide on living sustainable.
+- 101 Ways to Live Sustainably – An illustrated guide on living sustainable.

 - This 19th-Century “Double Sculpture” Tells a Tale of Two Different People on Back and Front – A cool two-sided sculpture with Mephistopheles and Margaretta from Faust.

 - D.Potfer Studio – A cool, minimalist website of a french brand studio.
-Fantastic colours and typography.
+Fantastic colors and typography.